35 Reasons to Work From Home: Remote Work Benefits in 2024

 21. Profit from lower absenteeism

 Work from home boosts both productivity and engagement, which combine to lower absenteeism by 41%.
-Essentially, knowing that you can get your work done empowers to work!
+Essentially, knowing that you can get your work done empowers you to work!

 An employee working from their favorite spot, in their favorite clothes, surrounded by all their favorite things is also a lot more likely to show up to work even when they’re feeling less motivated.